Get started

 Start and open the application.

-In the application:
+In the application interface:

 Go to Settings > Profiles.